Aquatic Nuisance Species

 - Even bait buckets and birds can carry undesirable organisms and fish from one body of water to the next.

-ANS negatively impact the Chicago River by outcompeting native species for resources, food, sunlight, and oxygen.
+ANS negatively impact the Chicago River system by outcompeting native species for resources, food, sunlight, and oxygen.
 Protecting against ANS ensures a healthier habitat for the fish, plants, and animals that make their home in and along the river.
 A diverse ecosystem benefits people too.
 A river overrun by harmful invasive fish, algae, and mollusks can negatively impact native species populations, reduce aesthetic appeal for recreation, clog boat motors (in the case of the zebra mussels and algae), and cause fish kills resulting in hundreds of floating dead fish.

 Fortunately, the Chicago River is healthier today than it has been in over a century.
 To address the ANS issue, Friends’ staff serves on multiple committees and coalitions that actively seek to ensure that the river is protected from potential invaders.
 Friends advocates for a solution for ANS that protects and improves the Chicago River and its existing uses while preventing ANS from entering our river system.